 “Who created the institution of marriage, God or man?”

 King Solomon, a man renowned for his great wisdom and insight which led him to great riches, fell for the charms of the beautiful, dark-skinned Queen of Sheba and impregnated her before she returned to her native land.
-They never married, but he also had 700 wives and ‘other women’.
+They never married; he also had 700 wives and ‘other women’.

 The Old Testament had plenty of stories relating to sex outside of marriage.
 Multiple wives, concubines and one-off sexual encounters, including sex with prostitutes appeared to be the norm, and wasn’t considered ‘immoral’.

-Still, Suzanne accepted the teaching that fornication is a sin, so she decided to find out what the root meaning of the word ‘fornication’ was.
+Still, Suzanne accepted her indoctrination that fornication is a sin, so she decided to look into the root meaning of the word ‘fornication’.

-Suzanne reminded herself what she was meant to be discovering; the root meaning of the word ‘fornication’.
+Suzanne reminded herself what she was meant to be seeking out; the root meaning of the word ‘fornication’.